Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control

-In light of this, we propose in this work two novel streaming deep RL algorithms, namely Streaming Soft Actor-Critic (S2AC) and Streaming Deterministic Actor-Critic (SDAC), designed with the objective of adapting SAC and TD3 for streaming learning, by taking inspiration from the work of \cite{elsayed2024streaming}.
-Both algorithms achieve performance comparable to the state-of-the-art Stream AC($\lambda$) on standard benchmarks, while requiring no particular hyperparameter tuning.
-Moreover, we also explore how to perform the finetuning step in practice, highlighting the problems that arise when switching from batch to streaming learning, and proposing a first attempt to address the problem.
-Finally, we also show that some of the simple modifications to SAC and TD3 necessary to make them compatible with streaming finetuning can also greatly boost their performances as standalone batch RL algorithms, as it had already been similarly observed in \cite{lee2024simba}.
+In light of this, we propose two novel streaming deep RL algorithms, namely Streaming Soft Actor-Critic (S2AC) and Streaming Deterministic Actor-Critic (SDAC), designed to adapt SAC and TD3 for the streaming setting, taking inspiration from the work of Elsayed et al.\ \citep{elsayed2024streaming}.
+Both algorithms achieve performance comparable to Stream AC($\lambda$) on standard benchmarks.
+Beyond standalone streaming performance, we investigate the batch-to-streaming transition in practice for SDAC, showing that a naive transition does not guarantee the preservation of the pre-trained policy performance, and proposing a principled approach to address this challenge.
+The analogous transition for S2AC remains an open problem, for which we provide a preliminary discussion in \autoref{sec:supp_sac_ft}.
+Finally, we show that the architectural and methodological modifications introduced to enable streaming learning also yield notable performance gains for SAC and TD3 as standalone batch RL algorithms, consistent with the findings of Lee et al.\ \citep{lee2024simba}.